csisc/ValiRel/README.md

 ### Repository Structure
 The repository is organized into several directories:
-- **`input`**: Contains the original dataset with 35,719 semantic relations between MeSH keywords, grouped by PMI values.
+- **`input`**: Contains the original dataset of semantic relations between MeSH keywords to be added to or removed from Wikidata, based on PMI values.
 - **`calibration`**: Holds the calibration results, where verification repetitions are performed to determine the stable clustering point.
-- **`add`**: Contains the list of new relations recommended for addition to Wikidata based on validation outcomes.
+- **`add`**: Contains the refined list of new relations recommended for addition to Wikidata based on validation outcomes.
-- **`verify`**: Contains the list of relations flagged for further verification or removal from Wikidata.
+- **`verify`**: Contains the refined list of relations flagged for further verification or removal from Wikidata.

 ## Data Description
 - **Input Data**: Includes two primary subsets:
-  - **PMI < 2**: Relations between MeSH keywords with PMI scores below 2, indicating limited statistical association.
+  - **PMI < 2**: Wikidata relations between MeSH keywords with PMI scores below 2, indicating limited statistical association.
+This subset contains **35,719** relations.
   - **PMI >= 2 (Unlinked)**: MeSH keyword pairs with PMI scores of 2 or higher, lacking a corresponding relation in Wikidata.
 This subset contains **306,579** pairs.

 ## Experiments